-Below is a series of booklets in electronic format detailing the various chapters of the AIP (originally published and distributed in 2008):
+Below are a series of booklets detailing each chapter of the Kitselas AIP

 Ch.
 1 (Overview) Ch.
 2 (General Provisions)

 Ch.
 5 (Subsurface Resources) Ch.
 6 (Water)

 Ch.
 13 (Environmental Assessment & Protection) Ch.
 14 (Role/Rights of Kitselas)